Chang-21/Frontend_web-development/README.md

 Mastered the basics of Git for version control, making collaboration and project management more efficient.

-Web Accessibility:

-Emphasized the importance of web accessibility and learned techniques to make websites more inclusive.

-Build Tools and Workflow:

-Integrated build tools like Webpack and Babel into my workflow for optimized development.

 Projects:
 Throughout my journey, I've undertaken various projects to apply my knowledge and skills.
 These include personal websites, small web applications, and contributions to open-source projects.